snaiperskaya96/remote_switch_manager/README.md

 Remote Switch Manager (RMS) is a badly named application used to interact with network-able devices that have the ability of being switched on and off.

-The frontend has heavenly produced by our overlord AI, as I can't be bothered to spend days learning what's the current everchanging new way of making UI and what shiny new library to use.
+The frontend has largerly been produced by our overlord AI, as I can't be bothered to spend days learning what's the current everchanging new way of making UI and what shiny new library to use.
 Backend is 95% human made.

 ## Features